Sapa Rice Terraces: My Experience on a 2-Day Trekking Tour

 It makes you realize that you don’t need so many things to be happy.
 I hope one day to return to this special place, to see the smiling ethnic minorities of Vietnam and enjoy the rice terraces of Sapa.

-Comment, evaluate and/or share if this post has been useful to you.
-Subscribe if you want to receive travel updates.
-If you are planning to travel to Vietnam, you may also be interested in our list of Travel Tips for Vietnam or the post about a two-day tour of Halong Bay.
+Feel free to comment, rate, and share if this post has been helpful to you.
+Subscribe if you’d like to receive travel updates.
+If you’re planning a trip to Vietnam, you might also be interested in our Vietnam Travel Tips or the post about a two-day tour in Halong Bay.